 What are the benefits?

-The benefit/s of your child having this operation is that their hernia will be repaired.
-This will help them to be more comfortable and will prevent any problems developing as a result of the hernia.
+The benefit of your child having this operation is that the hydrocele will be repaired.
+This will help them to be more comfortable and will prevent any problems developing as a result of the hydrocele.

 What are the risks?